 This feature checks if the access accounts have the correct configuration to meet the controller’s requirements.

 This operation might take a couple minutes to be finished if you have multiple access accounts.
 Currently, this feature only supports AWS based access accounts.

 VPC Diagnostics with Resources Information¶

-The diagnostic result of this feature provides the information of specified VPC/VNet, such as DHCP options, Subnets, ACLs, route tables, security groups and VM instances configurations.
+The diagnostic result of this feature provides the information of a specified VPC/VNet, such as DHCP options, Subnets, ACLs, route tables, security groups and VM instances configurations.

 VNet Route Diagnostics¶

 - This feature provides the following operations that can be applied to a VNet:

 - Add a route table

 - Add a route in a route table